Meet Anne Marie

 Anne Marie was inspired by her 101-year-old grandmother who went to work during the Rosie the Riveter era.
 Following that example, Anne Marie earned a Bachelor of Science degree in electrical engineering from Boston University and finished her MBA at Lawrence Technological University.
 She began her career in engineering with the Federal Aviation Administration leading construction and replacement of high-tech equipment while removing contaminated fuel tanks and working in brownfields.

 She was profiled in Crain’s Detroit Business 2019 feature on Notable women in STEM in metro Detroit and across the state.
 She will bring her leadership skills, forward thinking, and inclusive values to help move Canton forward for All residents.

 Anne Marie partnered with Michigan Attorney General Dana Nessel and County Commissioner Melissa Daub to bring information sessions to seniors on identity theft and scams.
 Anne Marie believes our seniors are a vulnerable population and should be protected against fraudsters.

-Anne Marie also worked with Senator Debbie Stabenow's office to obtain her help in stopping trains from blocking some of our community roads for hours.
+Anne Marie also worked with Senator Stabenow to require the railroads attend meetings & stop unsafe track blocking - something previous administrations were unable to do.
 This ensured safe passage for residents and first responder's in our community.

 Beginning in March, Anne Marie wanted to make sure residents didn't feel isolated and uninformed.
 She held 12 zoom coffee moments with guest speakers on topics such as mental health, symptoms of COVID, managing finances, CDC resources and COVID scams, State resources, the impact of COVID on our prisoners and school status with school board members.